 The type of choke used depends on the type of hunting.
 Let’s look at them one by one.

 A cylinder choke has no restrictions, therefore it is not even counted as a choke most of the time.
 Improved cylinder has a minimal restriction (0.25mm).
 The pellets spread widely which increases the chances of hitting a target.
 It can reach up to 25 meters far.
 Cylinder chokes are the most popular for shooting at a short distance.
 They also are chokes of choice for birds.
 For targets within the reaching limit, the aim doesn’t have to be perfect due to the spread of pallets.
 The chances of missing a target at a further distance are higher.

 The modified choke

 Modified choke has a constriction of 0.5 mm and reaches up to 30 meters.
 It’s subsequent, the improved-modified choke, has 0.75mm constriction and can reach up to 35 meters.
 The modified chokes are middle choice between the cylinder and the full choke.
 They provides the best of both worlds.
 If aimed well, they can destroy anything at a close distance..
 This choke can be used for most types of small game hunting.

 The full choke (continued by the extra full and super full) offers a restriction of 1.0mm.
 It is used for distances beyond 35 meters.
 Seventy percent of the pallets remain in the centre, compared to only forty percent in the cylinder choke.
 Therefore, it provides high accuracy at further distances.
 The full choke was developed especially for Turkey hunting and some types of goose hunting

-WHICH ONE IS BEST CHOKE FOR RABBIT HUNTING?
+WHAT IS THE BEST CHOKE FOR RABBIT HUNTING?